 Mazda has been very busy in the past couple of months, with updated versions of the MX-5 and CX-7, as well as the all-new 2010 Mazda 3 all making their respective debuts recently.
 Mazda’s new model roll-out shows no sign of slowing as the company has just unveil an updated version of its CX-9 crossover at the New York Auto Show.

-Highlighting the list of changes for the 2010 Mazda CX-9 is a new front-end, which picks up the company’s smiling fascia, as well as new headlights, fog-lamps and dual chrome exhaust pipes.
+Highlighting the list of changes for the 2010 model year arrival is a new front-end, which picks up the company’s smiley fascia, as well as new headlights, fog-lamps and dual chrome exhaust pipes.

-The SUV comes powered by Mazda’s familiar 273hp (204kW) 3.7L V6 engine, which keeps its peak torque of 270lb-ft (366Nm) from 3,000rpm right until 4,250rpm.
-Drive is sent the wheels via an Aisin-supplied six-speed Sport AT automatic transmission with manual-mode.
-In normal driving, 100% of the driving torque is delivered to the front wheels.
-During aggressive acceleration or when one front wheel is on the verge of slip, a controlled percentage of the available torque is directed to the rear axle.
+The crossover comes powered by Mazda’s familiar 273-horsepower 3.7-liter V-6 engine, which keeps its peak torque of 270 pound-feet from 3,000 rpm right until 4,250 rpm.
+Drive is sent the wheels via an Aisin-supplied six-speed automatic transmission with a manual mode.
+In normal driving, 100 percent of the driving torque is delivered to the front wheels.
+During aggressive acceleration or when one of the front wheels is on the verge of slip, a controlled percentage of the available torque is directed to the rear axle.